 3. Limpkin (Aramus guarauna)

 - In terms of physical appearance, this bird is characterized by having a heron-like stature with an overall plumage color of brown with white spots.

-- The breeding behavior of this bird is still unknown since little literature has been written about it.
+- The breeding behavior of this Florida bird is still unknown since little literature has been written about it.

 4. White Crowned Pigeon (Patagioenas leucocephala)

 - This bird, despite being that of a shy type, can be found in wet swamps and marshes.
 Sometimes it can also be seen in the high treetops and even electricity wires.